ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

   New config will be _eventually_ applied but with no time guarantees.
 - `reconfig` command may fail for various reasons.
 You can check cluster's state and see whether the update was applied.

+## Converting a single-node keeper into a cluster

+Sometimes it's necessary to extend experimental keeper node into a cluster.
+Here's a scheme of how to do it step-by-step for 3 nodes cluster:

+- **IMPORTANT**: new nodes must be added in batches less than the current quorum, otherwise they will elect a leader among them.
+In this example one by one.
+- The existing keeper node must have `keeper_server.enable_reconfiguration` configuration parameter turned on.
+- Start a second node with the full new configuration of keeper cluster.
+- After it's started, add it to the node 1 using [reconfig](#reconfiguration).
+- Now, start a third node and add it using [reconfig](#reconfiguration).
+- Update the `clickhouse-server` configuration by adding new keeper node there and restart it to apply the changes.
+- Update the raft configuration of the node 1 and, optionally, restart it.

+To get confident with the process, here's a [sandbox repository](https://github.com/ClickHouse/keeper-extend-cluster).

 ## Unsupported Features